 Salted Caramel Sauce

-You only need four ingredients to make this easy homemade salted caramel sauce recipe.
+You only need 4 ingredients to make this easy homemade salted caramel sauce recipe.
 It is the BEST and good on just about everything.
 Make in 10 minutes and take your desserts from wow… to WHOA!

 How to Make Salted Caramel Sauce